tgp93/java-bootcamp-project/README.md

 # java-bootcamp-project
-Built a coding bootcamp template made in Java
+Built a coding bootcamp abstraction model made in Java